mwouts/jupytext/README.md

 ## Jupyter magics

-Jupyter magics are escaped in the script and R markdown representations so that scripts can actually be executed.
+Jupyter magics are escaped in scripts and R markdown to allow code to be executed.
 Comment a magic with `#noescape` on the same line to avoid escaping.
 User defined magics can be escaped with `#escape`.
 Magics are not escaped in the plain markdown representation.